hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 @hiiamboris why do you call it secret wiki page?
 Itâ€™s easily accessible from the repo.
 Also, i added a link directly into the readme.

 [6:10:11](#1636006211346cCpOi:gitter.im) <hiiamboris (NOT THIS ONE)>:
 Exactly.
-Because there were no links to it, and general wiki has no links either í ½í¸‰
+Because there were no links to it, and general wiki has no links either ğŸ˜‰

 ## 5-Nov-2021